okichan/portfolio_v2/readme.md

 - Implementing animation.
 I took Ruegen's feedback and decided to implement animation.
 What I knew I wanted to do is that it only swings or rotates once, when you scroll down and the object is visible in the screen (apparently it's called viewpoint).
 I researched a bit and there was this handy plugin called [CSS3 Animate It](http://jackonthe.net/css3animateit/examples/), which helped me a lot saving my time.
 I also learnt how to implement jQuery in your html.
+- Not quite sure how to use svg.
+Svg's I created with Vectr get blurry as I zoom in..?????

 # Lessons learnt:
 - Preparation is (almost) everything.